NicholasClark/TIRTLtools/reference/TCRdist.md

   process for running TCRdist via the "basilisk" package.
 Default is NULL, which should use choose a safe value based on how the package is loaded.

-- write_tsv:

-  (optional) write the results to a tab-separated file ".tsv" (default is FALSE, does not write .tsv file)

 ## Value